8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

 Let me tell you why I'm diving deep into articles and noun forms.
 While working on [my always-on transcription tool](https://github.com/8ta4/say), I noticed that speaking in standard English reduces errors in transcription.
 Plus, my tool's hooked up with [Grammarly](https://www.grammarly.com/), which calls out my grammatical errors.
 It's through this integration that I've become more aware of the errors I make.
 So, I figure if I can nail down my article and noun usage, I'll improve my transcriptions.
 They say content words matter more than function words, but as a Grammar Nazi, I'll tell you: all words matter.

-If there's already a method out there that works, I wanna use it.
-If not, I might just create my own.
+If there's already a method that works, I want to use it.
+If not, I might create my own.
 And even if a resource doesn't check all the boxes but does some things well, I'm down to see how it could fit into a bigger solution I might put together.

 Here's what I am looking for in a resource: